 Our Technical Methodology

 TL;DR - most of these bugs are simple and could have been found with a code review from a security researcher or, in some cases, scanners.
-The historical issue, however, with automating the discovery of these bugs is that traditional SAST tools rely on pattern matching and predefined rules, and miss complex vulnerabilities that do not fit known patterns (i.e. business logic problems, broken authentication flaws, or non-traditional sinks such as from dependencies).
-They also generate a high rate of false positives.
+The historical issue, however, with automating the discovery of these bugs is that traditional SAST tools often rely on pattern matching and predefined rules, which can miss complex vulnerabilities that do not fit known patterns (i.e. business logic / broken authentication flaws or non-traditional sinks such as from dependencies).
+They also tend to generate a high rate of false positives, overwhelming security teams and reducing efficiency.

-The beauty of LLMs is that they can reduce ambiguity in most of the situations that caused scanners to be either unusable or produce few findings when mass-scanning open source repositories.
+The beauty of LLMs is that they can reduce ambiguity in most of the situations that previously caused scanners to be either unusable or produce few findings when mass-scanning open source repositories like this.
 For instance, you can prevent:

-To do this well, you need to combine deep program analysis with an adversarial agents that test the plausibility of vulnerabilties at each step.
+To do this well, we combine deep program analysis with an adversarial agents that test the plausibility of vulnerabilties at each step.
 The solution ends up mirroring the traditional phases of a pentest - recon, analysis, exploitation (and remediation which is not mentioned in this post).

 Note: Most sections have been adopted from our how it works post, for more information about patching and remediation please refer to it.